nais/doc/deployment/deploy.md

 ## Set it up

-1. Your application must have a repository on GitHub.
+1. Your application must have a repository on GitHub containing a `nais.yml` and `Dockerfile`.
 2. Your GitHub team must have _admin_ access on that repository.
 3. Your GitHub team's identifier must match the _Kubernetes team label_ in your `nais.yaml`.
 There is an example file below.
 4. Obtain a _team API key_ from [Vault](https://vault.adeo.no) under the path `/apikey/nais-deploy/<YOUR_TEAM>`.
 Save the key as a secret named `NAIS_DEPLOY_APIKEY` in your GitHub repository.